 The silver lining is that most hosts will allow you to lock in that low rate for up to three years.
 So you’re saving a ton of money over that time period.

-The problem with WestHost is that while they do have a really affordable rate initially ($1.00/mo), you can only purchase it for a single year.
-After that, the price then jumps to $8/mo.
+The problem with WestHost is that while they do have a really affordable rate initially ($1.00/mo), you can only purchase it for the first month.
+After that, the price jumps to $5/mo.

 Last but not least, WestHost does not offer site migrations from their end (both free and paid are not included).